Security guard: Finland

-In Finland, all contract security officers (in Finnish vartija, in Swedish väktare) are required to have a valid license granted by police.
-Temporary license is valid for four months and normal license for five years.
-License requires a minimum 40-hour course for temporary license and 80 hours more for a normal license.
-Additionally a narrow security vetting is required.
-The 40-hour course does not allow the guard to carry any kind of special equipment such as a baton or handcuffs.
+In Finland, all contract security officers (in Finnish vartija, in Swedish väktare) are required to have a valid license granted by the police.
+A temporary license is valid for 4 months, and a standard license is valid for 5 years.
+The license requires a minimum of 40 hours for a temporary license and an additional 80 hours for a normal license.
+Additionally, a narrow security vetting is required.
+The 40-hour course does not permit the guard to carry any special equipment, such as a baton or handcuffs.
 Guards have to complete the 80-hour course to carry these.
-Separate training and license is required for the security guard to carry pepper spray, extendable baton or a firearm.
-Rehearse of weapons usage is mandatory every year and is regulated by the Ministry of the Interior, to ensure the safe handling of pepper spray and such.
-Firearms can only be carried by bodyguards and cash-in-transit guards or when guarding a person or object that is significant in terms of public interest.
-In Finland, a security guard has the right to detain a person "red-handed", or seen committing a crime and the right to search the detained individual for harmful items and weapons.
+Separate training and a license are required for the security guard to carry pepper spray, an extendable baton, or a firearm.
+Rehearsals on the use of weapons are mandatory every year and are regulated by the Ministry of the Interior to ensure the safe handling of pepper spray and similar equipment.
+Firearms can only be carried by bodyguards and cash-in-transit guards, or when guarding a person or object of public interest.
+In Finland, a security guard has the right to detain a person "red-handed", or seen committing a crime, and the right to search the detained individual for harmful items and weapons.
 An individual who has been forcefully detained can only be released by the police.
 All companies providing security guarding services are also required to have a valid license from the Ministry of the Interior.

 France

 In France, the Security Agents (agents de sécurité) are required to hold a professional card delivered by the Ministry of the Interior.
-The card is delivered after a 175hours-formation, which can be completed by specialized training (K9, firearms, maritime security etc).
-Former law enforcement and military personnel can ask for partial or total waivers for the deliverance of the card.
+The card is awarded after a 175-hour formation, which can be completed through specialized training (e.g., K9, firearms, maritime security, etc.).
+Former law enforcement and military personnel may request partial or full waivers for card delivery.

-The Security Agent card has a validity of 5 years and its renewal is subject to continuing education obligations.
+The Security Agent card is valid for 5 years, and renewal is subject to continuing education obligations.